THE PSYCHOLOGY OF GLOBAL CHALLENGES - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-In the event that a student cannot be assessed through the group poster, they can instead be assessed using another essay.
-The goal of the group work is to encourage critical reflection on common themes across applications of psychological theory and methods, and it will be easy to assess these same skills using an essay.
+In the event that a student cannot be assessed through the group presentation, they can instead be assessed with a recorded presentation.
+The goal of this assignment is to encourage critical reflection on common themes across applications of psychological theory and methods, and it will be easy to assess these same skills using a recorded presentation.